Macroza/konvilo-releases/README.md

 - **Earn transparently** — track your earnings per client and per package from your dashboard
 - **Team chats with colleagues** — create private group conversations with other professionals on the platform (free, no billing)
 - **Manage your public profile** — specialty, bio, and package offerings visible to all clients
-- **Work from any device** — Android, iOS, or the desktop app for Windows, macOS, and Linux
+- **Work from any device** — Android, iOS, or the desktop app for Windows and macOS

 ### How it works for professionals